-CRS Zimbabwe and Caritas Diocese of Chinhoyi, the implementing partner for the Zimbabwe Ecosystem Services Project, partnered with Hurungwe Rural District Council (RDC) to host the District World Water Day Commemorations at St Boniface Mission in Magunje.
+CRS Zimbabwe and Caritas Diocese of Chinhoyi, the implementing partner for the Zimbabwe Ecosystem Services Project, partnered with Hurungwe Rural District Council to host the District World Water Day Commemorations at St Boniface Mission in Magunje.

-The commemorations were held in collaboration with the Ministry of Lands, Agriculture, Fisheries, Water and Rural Development, local leadership, and the community.
-The event kicked off with a tour of the St Boniface Dam, where CRS and Caritas are spearheading the rehabilitation of the dam under the Zim Ecosystem Services Project.
+The commemorations were held in collaboration with the Ministry of Lands, Agriculture, Fisheries, Water and Rural Development, Hurungwe Rural District Council (RDC), local leadership, and the community.
+The event kicked off Zim Ecosystem Services Project.

-Local leadership and community members have been actively contributing to the project through the community visioning process which led to follow on activities like gathering locally available materials and volunteering time and labour towards dam rehabilitation.
+Local leadership and community members have been actively contributing to project the community contributing to visioning process which led to follow on activities like gathering locally available materials and volunteering time and labour towards rehabilitation.
 They had the opportunity to showcase their progress to the RDC, representatives from the Ministry of Lands, and Magunje constituency MP Hon Super Madiro.

 Government stakeholders touring St Boniface Dam.
-Photo by Tariro Mhute/CRS community-led effort has the potential to contribute to the achievement of Sustainable Development Goal 6 "Water and sanitation for all by 2030".
-The project will accomplish this goal by supporting irrigation projects, climatesmart agriculture, and supplying the community with potable water for domestic use."
+Photo by Tariro Mhute/CRS to contribute to the achievement of Sustainable Development Goal 6 "Water and sanitation for all by 2030".
+The project will accomplish this goal by supporting irrigation projects, climatesmart agriculture, and supplying the community with potable water for domestic use.

 In his speech, CRS Zimbabwe WASH Specialist, Edson Nyashanu had this to say, "Water has the potential to be a stabilizing factor for peace and a catalyst for sustainable development if people cooperate to balance each other's human rights and needs.
-This
+This community-led effort has the potential